Wizehive/post-rpc/README.md

 	display('subtract 11 - -8', null, error);
 });
 ```

+The *call* function returns a promise when no callback funtion is passed.

+### Subscribing to Notifications

 At any time while the client is running, it may optionally subscribe to notifications from the server running in the parent window: